 Stroke Foundation are offering online StrokeSafe talks through Zoom for groups that are able to facilitate it.
 Please complete the request form below to express your interest in an online StrokeSafe presentation.

 However, Stroke Foundation is monitoring the respiratory illness outbreak caused by coronavirus (COVID-19).
-As such, Stroke Foundation has made the decision to suspend face-to-face StrokeSafe presentations until further notice.
+As such, Stroke Foundation has made the decision to suspend face-to-face StrokeSafe presentations in Victoria until further notice.
 We will review this decision as the situation evolves.

 Thank you for your understanding and ongoing support.